SD › Best Places to Stay in Edinburgh

 The Best Areas To Stay in Edinburgh

 There is no single best neighborhood to stay in Edinburgh, and since most of the main attractions are within walking distance of each other, you can easily stay in several different neighborhoods without missing out on the sights.
-Edinburgh’s “downtown” comprises of Old Town – the city’s medieval heart – and New Town, separated from Old Town by the main thoroughfare of Princes Street, with easy tram connections from the airport to the Edinburgh Waverley train station and bus routes to all corners of the city.
+Edinburgh’s “downtown” is composed of Old Town – the city’s medieval heart – and New Town, separated from Old Town by the main thoroughfare of Princes Street.
+There are convenient tram connections from the airport to the Edinburgh Waverley train station and bus routes to all corners of the city.
 While most attractions are concentrated in and around Old Town and New Town, there are some further out that can easily be reached by efficient public transport.

 Similarly, while Old Town and New Town have the lion’s share of accommodations, Edinburgh’s best hotels are not focused in one neighborhood, and it’s easy to find great lodgings for all budgets in several different areas.

 The historic Old Town comprising Edinburgh’s most famous street – the partially-pedestrianized Royal Mile, which runs from Edinburgh Castle to the Holyrood Palace, sits on a hill above New Town and is as central as it gets.
 A number of museums and other attractions aside, there’s excellent and diverse dining here for every budget and plenty of bars and pubs to discover in the tiny lanes branching off the Royal Mile.
 There are several excellent high-end hotels here, as well as mid-range options, and even a couple of budget picks just down the hill.
 It’s a very walkable neighborhood, with attractions in New Town and Southside within easy strolling distance, and handy public transport connections from Princes Street down the hill to other parts of Edinburgh.
 This area is excellent for families due to its proximity to attractions.